How Can You Access Equity From Your Ontario Home?

 | Mortgage refinance | You replace or restructure your current mortgage, often with a larger mortgage amount. | You have enough equity, can qualify, and want a clean long-term structure. | There may be penalties, legal costs, appraisal costs, or a higher payment. |

-| HELOC | You get a revolving line of credit secured against your home and borrow as needed up to the approved limit. | You want flexible access to funds and can manage variable-rate borrowing responsibly. | Rates are usually variable, and interest-only payments do not reduce the balance. |
+| HELOC | You get a revolving line of credit secured against your home. | You want flexible access to funds and can manage variable-rate borrowing responsibly. | Rates are usually variable, and interest-only payments do not reduce the balance. |

 | Second mortgage | You add another mortgage behind your current first mortgage. | You want to keep your current first mortgage in place or avoid a penalty. | Second mortgages usually cost more than first mortgages and need a clear repayment plan. |